My Beautiful Dark Twisted Fantasy: Marketing

 A 35-minute film entitled Runaway, featuring the titular song's official music video, was directed by West and released on October 23, 2010.
 Filmed in Prague over a period of four days in the summer of 2010, the film stars West and model Selita Ebanks, with the script penned by Hype Williams and the story written by West.
-West described the video as an "overall representation of what I dream" and a reflection of his feelings throughout life, including a parallel of his situation from 2009 to 2010.
-West explained that it is "the story of a phoenix fallen to Earth", who he makes his girlfriend, though she faces discrimination and eventually "has to burn herself alive and go back to her world".
-West elaborated that he had been deeply considering the idea of a phoenix for a while, regarding the possibility of it being parallel to his career: "I threw a Molotov cocktail on my career last year, in a way, and I had to come back as a better person."
-At one of his screenings for Runaway in Paris, he broke down into tears.
-Later after another screening in Los Angeles, West said how his music and "art" affects people is his inspiration to continue in his career.
+West described the video as an overall representation of his dreams and a reflection of feelings throughout his life, including a parallel of the situation from 2009 to 2010.
+He explained that it is "the story of a phoenix fallen to Earth", whom he makes his girlfriend, though she faces discrimination and eventually "has to burn herself alive and go back to her world".
+West elaborated how he had been deeply considering the idea of a phoenix for a while and this could be parallel to his career that he "threw a Molotov cocktail" at in 2009, then felt the need to make a comeback "as a better person".
+At a Runaway screening in Paris, he broke down into tears.
+After another screening in Los Angeles, West said that the affect his music and art has on people people inspires him to continue in his career.
 The film was included on a bonus DVD for the deluxe edition of My Beautiful Dark Twisted Fantasy.

 For initial promotion of My Beautiful Dark Twisted Fantasy, West performed at Macy's Thanksgiving Day Parade in late November 2010.
 Following the release of the album, West performed headlining sets at several large festivals in 2011, including SXSW, Lollapalooza, Austin City Limits, and Coachella; the latter was viewed by The Hollywood Reporter as "one of the great hip-hop sets of all time".